 You can see the problem with this process pretty clearly in the video: People spend a lot of time waiting in line in the aisle.

 That's because when each passenger goes to sit, there's a good chance someone who's already seated in that row will have to get up to let him or her in, slowing everything down (the only way this can be avoided is if they happen to arrive in window-middle-aisle order).
 At any given time, most of the people who are boarding are trying to access the same few rows and the same few overhead bins, so everyone has to do a lot of waiting in the aisle.

 Having the back board first seems logical, but all it does is move the line onto the plane, instead of the jet bridge.

 Surprisingly, just letting people get on the plane in an order unrelated to their seats leads to slightly faster boarding times than the standard method.

-US Airways began doing this in May 2009: they let frequent fliers and the like board first, then everyone else, by order of check in.
+US Airways began doing this in May 2009: It let frequent fliers and the like board first, then everyone else, by order of check-in.

 This method is a bit faster because at any given time, most of the people boarding the plane are not trying to get in the same few rows and overhead bins at once.
 There's still some congestion — because of people needing to get up to let others in — but it's staggered throughout the plane.

 Having everyone with window seats board first, regardless of row, then all people with middle seats, then all people with aisle seats is much faster.